Home University In the virtual age, the heart of the college expands

 Digital effect

-Like a developing range of their peers, Bass’ reading room might be drastically transformed, with the books and their shelving eliminated.
+Like a developing range of their peers, Bass’ reading room might be drastically transformed, with the books and shelving eliminated.
 The traditional analyzing room space may be reconfigured.

 The Online Computer Library Center and robbery prevention structures delivered 20th-century computer generation to collection control and protection.